af-ai-center/SweBERT/README.md

 ## Getting Started

-The notebook `getting_started_with_swebert.ipynb` gives a brief introduction on how to use the models.
+The notebook `getting_started_with_swebert.ipynb` shows some more details on how to use the models.

 Make sure to run it in a virtual environment with the packages in `requirements.txt` installed.